Nancy Shukri: Minister in the Prime Minister's Department

 On 16 May 2013, Prime Minister Najib Razak appointed Nancy as a Minister in the Prime Minister's Department, where she succeeded Nazri Abdul Aziz in overseeing legal affairs.
 In this role, she was also responsible for the Malaysian Innovation Agency, the Malaysian Industry-Government Group for High Technology, and the Malaysian Nuclear Agency, in addition to continuing her oversight of the Land Public Transport Agency and the commercial vehicle licensing boards of Sabah and Sarawak.

 On 30 June 2013, Nancy announced Malaysia's shift towards decriminalising drug dependence by treating dependants as patients, strengthening harm reduction policies, and reviewing existing drug laws.
-Later that year, on 23 September, she tabled the Legal Profession (Amendment) Act 2012 (Amendment) 2013, which liberalised the legal sector by allowing limited participation of foreign lawyers, aimed at enhancing Malaysia's global standing.
-On 22 October, she further announced revisions to clauses in the Penal Code relating to vandalism and the national flag, ensuring the provisions were placed under more appropriate legislation and reworded to avoid disproportionate penalties.
+Later that year, on 23 September, she tabled the Legal Profession (Amendment) Act 2012 (Amendment) Act 2013, which liberalised the legal sector by allowing limited participation of foreign lawyers, aimed at enhancing Malaysia's global standing.
+On 22 October, she withdrawn the proposed amendment on the Penal Code that attempted to criminalise vandalism, desecration of foreign flags, and the use of unrecognised Malaysian flags, stating that such provisions would be placed under more a appropriate legislation and reworded to avoid disproportionate penalties.